How to Act New (Romans 6:1-14)

 The Bible says that the power of sin has been turned off in your life.
 But some of us don’t know it.
 Paul says, “Don’t forget.
 The power of sin has been turned off.
 You’re free to break habits.
 You don’t have to feel the way you used to.
 Believe that it’s true, because it is, and it will begin to change your life.”

 If you have a hard time believing that this is true, I’d encourage you to obsess over these chapters for a few weeks.
 You could even memorize them.
-In the bulletin today, I’ve included a card with Romans 6:14 on it: “For sin shall not be your master, because you are not under law, but under grace.”
-I’m going to ask everyone to take that this week and memorize it.
+I'd encourage you to memorize Romans 6:14: "For sin shall not be your master, because you are not under law, but under grace."
 We really believe that there is a Satan, and that he doesn’t want you to know that you’re free.
 Who would want to go through life not understanding the freedom that they’ve been given?
 The first step is to understand what’s already too.

 Paul spends about half the chapter encouraging the Romans to understand this fact.
 It isn’t until verse 11 that Paul gives the first command of what to do with this understanding.
 Paul’s second instruction goes this way:

 Romans 6:11 says, “So you should consider yourselves as dead to sin and able to live for the glory of God through Christ Jesus.”
 In other words, you now understand the reality of your new position.
 Now begin to act as if it’s really true in your life.
-Paul actually uses an accounting term, and it’s in the present tense, which means that it’s something that we have to do continually.
+Paul uses an accounting term in the present tense, indicating it’s something we need to do regularly.
 Just as you make a deposit to the bank, and then go out and write checks and make withdrawals believing that the money is in the bank, you can live and act knowing that what God said is true.
 It’s a done deal.
 We just have to translate that knowledge into action.
 Consider it true that you’re dead to sin.

 I heard this week of a toddler that was adopted and brought to North America.
 Her new parents fed her Cheerios for breakfast.
 She was so used to going without food that she held on to those Cheerios in her little hands all day.
 They would give her a bath at night and open her hands, and she would still have these soggy little Cheerios in her hands.
 Although she lived in a land of abundant food, and hadn’t experienced hunger since moving to North America, she still considered herself famished.
 What was actually true hadn’t yet become really true in her life.